 - (24) Students should enrol as early as possible into their WIL units following the opening of enrolment.
-Delaying enrolment may impact WIL arrangements. - (25) Students should undertake their WIL in accordance with their course progressions. - (26) Prior to commencing WIL, students are required to: - a. sign the WIL Student Statement;
+Delaying enrolment may impact WIL arrangements. - (25) Students should undertake their WIL in accordance with their course progressions. - (26) Prior to commencing WIL, students are required to:

-- b. comply with any additional requirements, including any national or state-based regulatory requirements and provide supporting evidence; - c. disclose any conflict of interest; and - d. advise any health conditions that may impact on their ability to participate in WIL or aggravate a pre-existing condition.

-(27) The University may prevent a student from commencing WIL if the conditions set out in clause (26) are incomplete.
+- a. sign the WIL Student Statement as confirmation that they have completed all relevant preparatory tasks and mandatory requirements to undertake WIL units; - b. comply with any additional requirements, including any national or state-based regulatory requirements and provide supporting evidence; - c. disclose any conflict of interest; and - d. advise any health conditions that may impact on their ability to participate in WIL or aggravate a pre-existing condition. - (27) The University may prevent a student from commencing WIL if the conditions set out in clause (26) are incomplete.